allisonvaldez/-2numSumSol3/README.md

 # Coding Practice: Two Number Summation

-This code is meant for me to practice coding interview questions with Python.
+This project is meant for me to practice coding interview questions with Python.
-I am supposed to write a function that takes in a non-empty
+In this project, I am presented with the following task: write a function that takes in a non-empty of distinct integers and an integer representing a target sum.
+If any two numbers in the input array sum up to the target sum, the function should return them in the array (in any order).
+If no two numbers sum up to the target sum--the funciton should return an empty array.
+You cannot add a single integer to itself in order to obtain the target sum--assume that there will be at most one pair of numbers that will sum to the target number.

 ## Running The Project
 **NOTE: Your IDE may configure the project implicitly as a module.
 BE SURE TO